The Victor-Victrola Page

 1925

-Victor meets with Bell Laboratories early in the year to hear demonstrations of electrical recordings, and soon licenses the electric recording process, as well as Bell-proprietary exponential horn designs.
-These will become the Victor "Orthophonic" line of phonographs later in the year.
+Victor meets with Bell Laboratories and Western Electric to hear demonstrations of electrical recordings, and soon licenses the electric recording process, as well as proprietary exponential horn designs.
+These designs will become the Victor "Orthophonic" line of phonographs later in the year.

 Victor offers its first radio/phono combination console, the Alhambra I, selling for $350.00